AdnanxKhan/RadiologyUserPermissionsAPI/README.md

 ## 🗂️ Database Setup

+##Files can be found in the Database Folder

 ### Option 1: Using `.bak` File
 1. Open SQL Server Management Studio (SSMS).
 2. Right-click **Databases** → Restore Database.